jtannas/js-charting/README.md

 The second parameter taken by the bar chart function is a javascript object.
 Its properties affect the resulting chart.

-- options.height: Sets the height of the resulting chart (using any CSS unit)
+- `options.height`: Sets the height of the resulting chart (using any CSS unit)
-- options.id: Sets the CSS id of the outermost container of the chart.
+- `options.id`: Sets the CSS id of the outermost container of the chart.
 This lets you apply css classes to any individual chart and its components using css selectors.
-- options.spacing: Sets the horizontal spacing between bars (using any CSS unit)
+- `options.spacing`: Sets the horizontal spacing between bars (using any CSS unit)
-- options.title: Sets the chart title.
+- `options.title`: Sets the chart title.
-- options.units: Displays the units on the chart where appropriate
+- `options.units`: Displays the units on the chart where appropriate
-- options.width: Sets the width of the resulting chart (using any CSS unit)
+- `options.width`: Sets the width of the resulting chart (using any CSS unit)
-- options.yAxis: Sets the scale of the yAxis
+- `options.yAxis`: Sets the scale of the yAxis
-    - options.yAxis.yMin: Sets the minimum of the yAxis
+    - `options.yAxis.yMin`: Sets the minimum of the yAxis
-    - options.yAxis.yMax: Sets the maximum of the yAxis
+    - `options.yAxis.yMax`: Sets the maximum of the yAxis
-    - options.yAxis.yStep: Sets the step between yAxis lable values
+    - `options.yAxis.yStep`: Sets the step between yAxis lable values
-    - options.yAxis.yLabelCount: Sets the number of yAxis labels
+    - `options.yAxis.yLabelCount`: Sets the number of yAxis labels
     - **IMPORTANT**: *Exactly* three (3) of the above options must be specified to define the yAxis

 P.S.
 I say "supported options" instead of options because every chart is fully customizable,